Cape Cod Regional Transit Authority: DART

 DART or "Dial a Ride Transportation" (formerly known as the "B-Bus") is the authority's federally mandated door to door paratransit service.
 Unlike many transit agencies (such as MBTA's THE RIDE) riders do not need to qualify on the basis of disability or income, and any person who resides within CCRTA's service area can utilize DART.
 Fares are $3 each way or $1.50 for seniors and disabled, and unlike fixed route service, DART can be scheduled on Sundays.

+SmartDART

+SmartDART operates microtransit service within all towns on Cape Cod.
+Service operates weekdays in all member towns with Saturday service in Barnstable, Dennis, Falmouth, Sandwich and Yarmouth.

 CapeFLYER

 The CapeFLYER service is scheduled passenger rail service that runs between South Station in Boston and the Hyannis Transportation Center.
 The service operates on Friday evenings and on weekends from Memorial Day through Labor Day.

 Fares

 Distance based fares were eliminated in 2006.
-RFID equipped electronic fareboxes were introduced in 2012.
-Passengers may now pay their fares with an MBTA Charlie Card or cash.
-As of January 2013, CCRTA fares are as follows:
+RFID equipped electronic fareboxes, which accepted Charlie Cards or cash, were introduced in 2012.